Advanced Energy Systems

 Admitted Students: The Advanced Energy Systems graduate admissions committee may require that any admitted student complete undergraduate remedial coursework to overcome technical deficiencies.
 Such coursework may not count toward the graduate degree.
 The AES admissions committee will decide whether to recommend regular or provisional admission.
 In accordance with Mines institutional policy, all AES students are required to maintain a minimum cumulative GPA of 3.0.

-Transfer Courses: Graduate-level courses taken at other universities for which a grade equivalent to a “B” or better was earned may be considered for transfer credits for the AES MS and PhD degree program.
-Approval must be granted after all appropriate documentation has been submitted to the AES Program Director who will conduct a review of the transfer petition.
+Transfer Courses: Graduate-level courses taken at other universities for which a grade equivalent to a B or better was earned may be considered for transfer credits for the AES MS and PhD degree program.
+Approval must be granted after all appropriate documentation has been submitted to the AES program director who will conduct a review of the transfer petition.
 Review of transfer credits is based on the relevance of the coursework to AES and the recency of completion for any transfer credits requested.
 Some exceptions may apply, however, coursework completed more than five years from AES enrollment will not be considered.
 Transfer credits may not have been used as credit toward a bachelor’s degree.
-For the MS degree, no more than nine credits may transfer.
+For the MS degree, no more than 9 credits may transfer.
 For the PhD degree, up to 24 credits may be transferred.
-Students who enter the PhD program with a thesis-based master’s degree from an accredited institution may request to transfer up to 36 hours in recognition of the course work and research completed for that degree.
+Students who enter the PhD program with a thesis-based master’s degree from an accredited institution may request to transfer up to 36 hours in recognition of the coursework and research completed for that degree.
 All transfer credits are to be submitted in the first semester of enrollment for program consideration and review for recency and AES relevance.

 Master of Science – Non-Thesis Degree Requirements